Citizen Advisory Boards and Committees

 The Santa Rosa County Local Option Sales Tax Committee was created to review the expenditures of the revenue generated by the sales surtax to ensure the surtax revenue is being used only for the purposes specified in the August 30, 2016, referendum and Ordinance 2016-14.

-The committee consist of ten members appointed by the board of county commissioners.
+The committee consists of ten members appointed by the board of county commissioners.
 Each commissioner shall appoint two members, both of whom shall be residents of Santa Rosa County, one of whom must reside in the district of the appointing commissioner.
 The nominating member of the board is authorized to remove any member from the committee for any reason, which removal shall be confirmed by the board.

 Local RESTORE Council